Mary's Shucked Brussel Sprouts with Shallots and Pine Nuts

 Brussels sprouts are a cruciferous vegetable as are cabbage, broccoli, and kale.
 They contain healthy amounts of vitamin A, vitamin C, folic acid and dietary fiber and are believed to protect against certain cancers.

-Wash and shuck, or eremove the leaves down to the core, of the brussel sprouts.
+Wash brussel sprouts and remove the leaves down to the core.
 Once removed from the core, the leaves no longer have a bitter taste.

 Lightly sauté pine nuts and shallots in 1TBSP butter and sprinkle w/ salt.
 Remove from heat.